 To help you decide on the best way to sell your home, here’s everything you need to know about selling your home to Abodewell.

 What is Abodewell?

 To sell your home with Abodewell you simply request a free, non-binding offer by sending in information about your home and answering a few questions.
-Using its own sophisticated software, taking into account any home improvements, data from local sales, neighborhood trends, and other market indicators, Abodewell will make an offer within 24 hours.
+Using its own sophisticated software, Abodewell takes into account any home improvements, data from local sales, neighborhood trends, and other market indicators, to make an offer within 24 hours.

 If you accept their offer, Abodewell arranges a home inspection to determine the condition of your home and any necessary repairs — which you can fix yourself or have deducted from the total sales price.
-After a final walkthrough, you'll close on your selected date which can be any time between 10 to 60 days after accepting the offer.
+After a final walkthrough, you’ll close on your selected date which can be any time between 10-60 days after accepting the offer.

 Abodewell presents an appealing option for sellers, however, the speed and convenience they offer comes at a cost.
-Following the typical iBuyer model, Abodewell meets their bottom line by making a below-market offer for your home and charging a service fee of on average, 7.1%.
+Abodewell meets their bottom line by charging a service fee between 7-10%, with the average being 7.1%.